Four-variable $p$-adic triple product $L$-functions and the trivial zero conjecture: Introduction

 \section{Introduction}

 The aim of this paper is to construct the four-variable $p$-adic triple product $L$-functions for the triple product of Hida families of elliptic newforms with explicit interpolation formulae at all critical specializations in the balanced region.
-Let $p$ be an \emph{odd} prime, $\cO$ a valuation ring finite flat over $\Zp$ and $\bfI$ a normal domain finite flat over the Iwasawa algebra $\Lam=\cO\powerseries{\Gamma}$ of the topological group $\Gamma=1+p\Zp$.
-Let
+This extends the construction of three-variable $p$-adic $L$-functions in \cite{GS16} and \cite{Hsieh_triple} by incorporating the cyclotomic variable.
+As an application, we prove the trivial zero conjecture for triple product of elliptic curves with semi-stable reduction at $p$.
+Let {$p$ be an arbitrary prime number} and fix a valuation ring $\cO$ finite flat over $\Zp$.
+Let $\bfI$ be a normal domain finite flat over the Iwasawa algebra $\Lam=\cO\powerseries{\Gamma}$ of the topological group {$\Gamma=1+\bfp\Zp$, where $\bfp=p$ or $\bfp=4$ according as $p$ is odd or even.} Let

 be a triplet of primitive Hida families of tame conductor $(\condf,\condg,\condh)$ and nebentypus $(\chi_1,\chi_2,\chi_3)$ with coefficients in $\bfI$.
-Roughly speaking, we construct a four-variable Iwasawa function that interpolates the algebraic part of critical values of the triple product $L$-function attached to $\bdsF$ at all balanced critical specializations twisted by Dirichlet characters.
+We will construct a four-variable Iwasawa function that interpolates the algebraic part of critical values of the triple product $L$-function attached to $\bdsF$ at all balanced critical specializations twisted by Dirichlet characters.
 Our formulae completely comply with the conjectural form described in \cite{CP89}, \cite{Coates89Bourbaki} and \cite{Coates89II}.
-In order to state our result precisely, we need to introduce some notation from Hida theory for elliptic modular forms and technical items such as the modified Euler factors at $p$ and the canonical periods of Hida families in the theory of \padic $L$-functions.
+In order to state our result precisely, we begin with some notation in Hida theory for elliptic modular forms and technical items such as the modified Euler factors at $p$.